 For those people who are less able bodied there are bath lifts for elderly available that can help to lower and raise you in the bath.
 Not only will they help you get out of the bath but also keep you safe.

 Overall bath time helps people to relieve various symptoms that they may have as seen here.
-Whether it is a warm or cold bath it is all about helping people to feel good about themselves in body as well as in mind.
+Whether it is a warm or cold bath it is all about helping people to feel good about themselves in the body as well as in mind.

-This information is given as general guidance on the health benefits of water on the body and is not intended to be be medical advice.
+This information is given as general guidance on the health benefits of water on the body and is not intended to be medical advice.

 If you have any medical condition please seek medical advice before any type of water treatment.